techieAKR/swarmsim-py/readme.md

 ## 🙏 Acknowledgments

-- Developed as part of Collective Robotics course at University of Lübeck
+- Developed as part of the Collective Robotics course at the University of Lübeck
 - Inspired by ARGoS, NetLogo, and other swarm simulators
 - Thanks to the Pygame community for the excellent framework